 Travelling to glitzy sunny or snowy resorts is all very well and fun – but at DU we are all about the home, wherever that may be.
 For Scandinavians, home is not just a roof over our heads, it is our creative space, our retreat, where we relax, entertain and recharge.
-And, increasingly, many of us now work from home too.
-Whatever we’re doing at home – unless we’re an uber style conscious aesthete going for minimalism – we aim to create as much hygge as possible, a form of Danish karma to make every task a happy or positive one.
+So as many of us now spend more time at home, here are our 10 best hygge items.

 Scale Back, Live Slowly… that’s Hygge

 Sometimes we scale back, live more slowly and appreciate the small and simple things in life – either out of choice or because we are forced to.
 It’s what the Scandis do well and it’s the very essence of hygge.
 There are many ways to create hygge – it’s not just about a coffee table and scented candles.
 Hygge is about one’s well being, physical and emotional.
 Here we pick 10 of our favourite finds to help turn your home into a place of comfort whether you’re relaxing, entertaining or working from home: